fenphen/Snowflake/Materialized Views.md

       FROM ORDERS.TPCH_SF100.ORDERS
       GROUP BY YEAR(O_ORDERDATE);

-      //let's have a look and see if the mv exists.
-Note that you can see the base query text used
-      //to create the view
+  let's have a look and see if the mv exists.
+Note that you can see the base query text used to create the view

         SHOW MATERIALIZED VIEWS;

        // Query the view and not the query duration